Ollson2921/cperms_ins_enc/README.md

     >>> print("Can enumerate with horizontal insertion encoding:", regular_horizontal_insertion_encoding(string_to_basis(basis)))
     <!-- Finish the output for this -->

-We will go through an example of using `VerticalSearcher` to enumerate a class, the process is the same for `HorizontalSearcher` but replacing vertical with horizontal throughout.
+The rest of this README will be an example of using `VerticalSearcher` to enumerate a class.
+The process is the same for `HorizontalSearcher` but replacing vertical with horizontal throughout.
 We initialise `VerticalSearcher` with the basis.

 .. code-block:: python